mhweiner/cjs-mock/README.md

 ### `mock(modulePath: string, mocks: any): module`

 Returns a module with Dependency Injection for `modulePath`, as specified by the `mocks` argument.
 As a side effect, the module cache is deleted for module specified by `modulePath` and all modules specified in `mocks`.
 This cache is deleted at the start and end of the function.
-This should not matter during unit testing, but it is something to be aware of. **This should not be used in production code.**
+This should not matter during unit testing, but would likely be a problem in a production environment.

 You should pass as a string the same thing you would pass to an `import` statement or `require`, with the following caveats: